Beever has been involved

 lectured widely in philosophy on ethical

-theory, environmental ethics, bioethics,
+theory, animal and environmental ethics, bioethics,

-and Eastern philosophy.
+and digital ethics.
 He has also

 developed courses across disciplines in